Spending Christmas Eve Around Europe

 Northern Lights

-• A central point of the northern hemisphere is the possibility of watching the aurora borealis.
-Try visiting Lapland, Finland, to meet Santa Claus and witness the aurora borealis in the sky.
+• A central point of interest in the northern hemisphere is the possibility of witnessing the aurora borealis.
+Consider visiting Lapland, Finland, to meet Santa Claus and witness the Northern Lights, also known as the Aurora Borealis, in the sky.

 Scenic Train Journeys